Human Chorionic Gonadotropin (HCG) – Everything You Should Know About

 • Blighted ovum, where a fertilized egg attaches to the uterine wall successfully but does not develop

-What are High hCG Levels?
+What Are High hCG Levels?

 High hCG levels could be indicative of a miscalculation in the date of the pregnancy in itself.
-However, a high hCG level could also be a sign of multiple pregnancies or a molar pregnancy which is a genetic error during fertilization.
+However, a high hCG level could also be a sign of multiple pregnancies or a molar pregnancy, which is a genetic error during fertilization.

 What Affects the Tests?